-Although the sale of Nauticus' products may occur on either point sales or RaaS/SaaS models, the fleet services and software ("ToolKITT") are targeted for this type of recurring revenue sales.
-Other products such as Argonaut (for defense applications) and Olympic Arms (for existing ROVs) are anticipated to be sold through conventional sales contracts with accompanying software licenses.
+Although the sale of Nauticus' products may occur on either point sales or RaaS/SaaS models, the ToolKITT software platform is targeted for this type of recurring revenue sales.
+Other products such as Argonaut (US Defense) and Olympic Arms (for existing ROVs) are anticipated to be sold through conventional sales contracts with accompanying software licenses.
 Aquanaut, the commercial subsea vehicle, may also be sold to selective customers, when those sales are not expected to cannibalize or compete with other Nauticus fleet services.

 To date, Nauticus has generated revenue through U.S. defense contracts utilizing Aquanaut, Hydronaut, Argonaut, ToolKITT and commercial contracts for engineering services and vehicle leasing.
-The Argonaut has completed final assembly in our facility and underwent initial commissioning in the Pacific Ocean, leading to its expected acceptance by a Large Confidential Government Contractor, for further use in US government applications.
+The Argonaut has completed final assembly in our facility and underwent initial commissioning in the Pacific Ocean, leading to its expected acceptance by the customer, a large confidential government contractor (a "Large Confidential Government Contractor"), for further use in US government applications.
 Nauticus intends to continue to support the U.S. Department of Defense as a contract performer, both on its own and with a Large Confidential Government Contractor.
 These contracts support further technology development for Nauticus and further opportunities to migrate aspects of this work to the commercial sector.
 Both Nauticus and our partner, a Large Confidential Government Contractor, plan to actively pursue sales and services in the U.S. defense and intelligence communities through the Argonaut vehicle.

-Currently, Nauticus has not completed any material product sales, and many of its core products are still under development.
-Nauticus provided service and support for HaloGuard products, a red zone monitoring solution.
-In June 2022, Nauticus Robotics Holdings and Transocean negotiated an end to Nauticus Robotics Holdings' support on the HaloGuard product line in order to focus more on the mainline revenue generating items for Nauticus Robotics Holdings.
+HaloGuard products, a red zone monitoring solution.
+As of June 2022, Legacy Nauticus and Transocean negotiated an end to Legacy Nauticus' support on the product line in order to focus more on the mainline revenue generating items for Legacy Nauticus.